 More and more people are suffering from cracked teeth.
-Cracked teeth more commonly occur in teeth which are heavily filled.
+This more commonly occurs in teeth which are heavily filled.
 Our stressful lifestyles can encourage clenching or grinding of teeth and this too can lead to cracks developing.

 Clenching or grinding can often go undetected.
-Grinding of teeth can often keep your partner up at night but clenching makes no sound at all.
-The signs of clenching or grinding are best detected by visiting your dental practice.
+Grinding teeth can often keep your partner up at night but clenching makes no sound at all.
+The signs of clenching or grinding are best detected by visiting your dentist for an examination.
 The cusps of the teeth are often worn down and characterised by the loss of enamel on the biting surfaces of your teeth.

 If there is a crack within the tooth, it can be difficult to diagnose.
 Cracks are difficult to see at examination and almost impossible to see on x-rays.
 Signs of a crack within a tooth are pain whilst chewing or biting on particularly hard things and sensitivity with hot and cold.